-According to the World Health Organization (WHO), depression is a common mental health illness that is characterised by a persistent feeling of sadness and loss of interest.1 Symptoms include fatigue, poor concentration, and disrupted sleep and appetite.1 The WHO also states that nearly 5% of adults worldwide suffer from depression.
+According to the World Health Organization (WHO), depression is a common mental health illness that is characterised by a persistent feeling of sadness and loss of interest.
+Symptoms include fatigue, poor concentration, and disrupted sleep and appetite.
+The WHO also states that nearly 5% of adults worldwide suffer from depression.
 It also notes that depression can limit an individual's capacity to function and live a fulfilling life.
-Life events and difficulties such as the death or loss of a loved one, financial issues, conflicts, and poor social support can trigger depression.2 According to the WHO, depression is a leading cause of disability and disproportionately affects women.1 Consequences can include suicide and self-destructive behaviours.
-In relation to gender differences in depression, a group of researchers in China found that genetic factors and the differential heritability of depression between men and women, may be one of the reasons why women are more susceptible to depression than men.3 Moreover, women can experience depression during pregnancy,4 but also, according to Guo et al, 1 in 20 women in end of article.
+Life events and difficulties such as the death or loss of a loved one, financial issues, conflicts, and poor social support can trigger depression.
+According to the WHO, depression is a leading cause of disability and disproportionately affects women.
+Consequences can include suicide and self-destructive behaviours.
+In relation to gender differences in depression, a group of researchers in China found that genetic factors and the differential heritability of depression between men and women, may be one of the reasons why women are more susceptible to depression than men.
+Moreover, women can experience depression during pregnancy, but also, according to Guo et al, 1 in 20 women in the USA of reproductive age who are not pregnant also suffer from major depression.